digitalrightswatch/digitalrightswatch.org.au/content/privacy-policy.md

 We sometimes carry out our business or operate our website using third party tools or services.
 Information may be shared with the operators of those tools or services in connection with our use of those tools or services to carry out business or operate our website.
 These providers may sometimes be based in or operate in jurisdictions outside of Australia, but wherever possible we will use locally based providers.

 We may have joint campaigns with partnering organisations and in those cases will explicitly state that we are doing so.
 In those cases, if your information will be shared with another organisation in order to facilitate email delivery, list management, and other stated purposes, we will explicitly make notice on any campaign or website that this organisation owns before you submit any of your information.
-We will only share information which you submit at the time of notice and will not share any person’s information obtained from other past or future campaigns, knowingly or on purpose.
+We will only share information which you submit at the time of notice and will not share any person's information obtained from other past or future campaigns, knowingly or on purpose.

 ### **Cookies**